pqpq/beer-o-tron/README.md

 The problem with PyQT was that we couldn't get the QML to import QT modules.
 There doesn't seem to be much online help for this - PyQT seems to create applications the old 'designer' way - instantiate widgets in the python and wire up the UI there, rather than letting QML do it.
 We probably missed a configuration or deployment step but it was taking too long with no results.
 Since I use Qt/C++/QML for work, a C++ app is a doddle, and the UI aspects of this aren't the interesting bits.
 With luck the UI will be trivial.

+## Ideas
+Simple GUI, complicated Python.
+Use messages from python to create & remove buttons?
+Or hide & show pre-set buttons?
+So the GUI has no state and knows nothing about the logic?
+Might make Python too complicated.
+Maybe better to have some operating modes in GUI (setup, run etc) with fixed layouts, then the python would control the mode.

 ## Notes

 Developed on Linux Mint 18.1 Cinnamon 64-bit